 BEFORE STARTING, be sure to read all instructions and warnings on the products.
 There may be something about your type of tile that requires extra steps.
 So, make sure you don’t miss anything.

-Step Two – Apply the Recommended Grout Haze Remover to all grout lines.
-Check the Polyblend Grout Renew Bottle for recommendations.
 Since I do not have Cement Tile, I used the Non-Cement Grout Haze remover.
-I poured some in an old container to make it easy to dip my brush in.
+I poured some of it in an old container to make it easy to dip my brush in.
 Do not pour it in a container you will eat out of again.

 Grout Haze Remover is a strong chemical.
 You have to wear Nitrile gloves when applying it.
 Nitrile gloves can usually be found in the paint section of your hardware store.
 Or, you can find Nitrile gloves on Amazon.